marian-kadanka/wc-cash-on-pickup/README.txt

 1. Cash on Pickup settings page

 == Changelog ==

+= 1.4.2 =
+* Fix: Menus editor not showing, due to woocommerce_available_payment_gateways filter hook firing in the admin

 = 1.4.1 =
 * Fix: Rename the text domain to comply with the language packs requirements